marko-cs/mooc-sec-project-I/README.md

 ```
 python manage.py runserver
 ```
-By default application can be accessed using URL http://127.0.0.1:8000/
+By default application can be accessed using URL 127.0.0.1:8000/flawsapp/.
+There is two users created with credentials as above example.

 # Flaws
 ## A01:2021 – Broken Access Control